 Todd was a 2011 candidate for induction into the Georgia Writers Hall of Fame sponsored by the University of Georgia Libraries.
 He's also a two-time award winner for magazine journalism from the Magazine Association of the Southeast ... and a long time ago, Todd was a local TV personality in the state that started all that secession business.

 For a large part of his career, Todd was director of sales and marketing of Fuji Development's Golf Club of Georgia, one of America's most prestigious golf clubs.
 Todd revolutionized elite-level membership sales, marketing, and golf club media relations practices in the private and public club industry while producing $27 million in sales in his years at The Golf Club of Georgia.
 He is co-founder of the club's annual "Georgia Cup," one of America's most prestigious amateur golf events.

 Todd is a past recipient of Georgia Trend magazine's "Best and Brightest: 40 Under 40" award, given to Georgia's most innovative business, educational, cultural, and political leaders in the state.

 He is an award-winning graduate of Woodward Academy in College Park, Georgia.
 He graduated from Furman University with a B.A. in psychology where he was also a member of the track and field team as an 800 meter runner and javelin thrower.

 He is also an accomplished, masters-level (age 41+) boxer with a 1-0 record as an amateur, and is currently in training with USA Boxing to become a boxing judge and referee.
 Todd's a thirteen-time marathoner, a five-time half marathoner, and a stunned finisher of the granddaddy of all obstacle course races, The Tough Mudder.
 Stunned?
-Well, stunned that during the proceedings that he wasn't drowned, suffocated, electrocuted to death, and burned to death.
-I really was a lot of fun.
+Well, stunned that during the proceedings that he didn't drown, get suffocated, get electrocuted to death, and burned to death.
+It really was a lot of fun.